Child Molestation Defense Lawyer

 Contact a Minnesota child molestation lawyer at Keller Criminal Defense Attorneys for help.

 Build a Strong Defense

 A sex crimes attorney is best suited to assist those who have been accused of child molestation or statutory rape.
-At Keller Law Offices, we have experience taking cases to trial and appealing convictions of alleged misconduct.
+At Keller Criminal Defense Attorneys, we have experience taking cases to trial and appealing convictions of alleged misconduct.
 Our attorneys know how to file motions to demonstrate a complainant’s background of compromising factors that many alleged victims often have, such as drug or alcohol addictions, mental health treatment and a history of lies or false accusations.

 Our team has a track record of securing dismissals and reducing felonies to lesser charges that will keep your name off a sex offender registry.
 We can help you protect your ability to earn a living as well as your freedom by putting together a strong defense.
 To schedule a free consultation with one of our Minnesota sex crimes attorneys today, please call us at 952-913-1421.